We Asked 8 Photographers To Document Their Go-To Pantry Staples

 It varies a lot — probably 2 or 3.

 My go-to pasta sauce always starts with melting anchovies and garlic in olive oil, then I freestyle what I add next depending on what I have on hand — likely tomatoes, olives, capers.
-This started with a Gwenyth Paltrow recipe of pasta with tuna, olive and capers and parsley and has evolved as I am generally bad at following recipes.
-Homemade anchovy mayonnaise is amazing on everything - steak, lamb, potatoes, asparagus, just to name a few.
-If I have good quality anchovies, I like to use them on top of salads, or for a party, wrapped around a boiled quails egg.
+This started with a recipe of pasta with tuna, olives, capers, and parsley and has evolved as I am generally bad at following recipes.
+Homemade anchovy mayonnaise is amazing on everything -— steak, lamb, potatoes, asparagus, just to name a few.
+If I have good-quality anchovies, I like to use them on top of salads, or for a party, wrapped around a boiled quails egg.
 Or, simply on toast with a normal jammy egg.

 Have you ever had a kitchen fail with your pantry ingredient?